 - Learn more about the community involvement requirement by talking to your teachers, visiting your Guidance Office or by reading the helpful information on this page.

-- Get a copy of the Student Volunteer Activity Sheet.
+- Get a copy of the Student Community Service Activity Sheet.

-- With the help of your parents, read Rainbow District School Board’s Community Involvement Policy and find eligible volunteer opportunities in your community.
+- With the help of your parents, read Rainbow District School Board’s Community Involvement Policy and find eligible community service opportunities in your area.

 - Have your community involvement activity choices approved by a school official.